dna-storage-lab/DNAStorage_LCRC/README.md

 ./run_decoding_online.sh ./fastq 0.938
 ```

-Note: 0.938 is the threshold of base available ratio for offline test.
-In the real-time verification experiment, threshold is set to 0.955.
+Note: 0.938 is the threshold of the base available ratio for the offline test.
+In the real-time verification experiment, the threshold is set to 0.955.

 ### Ⅱ. Medium-scale Oligo Pool

 #### Function 1: Decoding for data storage with medium-scale oligo pools

-For convenience of evaluation, users can run the integrated shell scripts directly.
+For the convenience of evaluation, users can run the integrated shell scripts directly.

 Navigate to the **_LCRC_MediumScale_** folder.